×

 In short, starting a business with a growth-by-acquisition strategy is often the more practical and lower-risk approach under the C11 pathway.

-Most successful applicants invest between $200,000 and $300,000, initially.
+Most successful applicants invest between $200,000 and $300,000 initially.
 However, IRCC expects that you have access to additional funds and are not investing all your savings.
-Funds must be liquid or easily liquidated, and you must also show personal settlement funds based on LICO table for 18 months.
-For a single applicant, the recommended personal funds for 18 months is $44,070.
+Funds must be liquid or easily liquidated, and you must also show personal settlement funds based on the LICO table for 18 months.
+For a single applicant, the recommended personal funds for 18 months are $44,070.
 For a family of 4, the required amount rises to $81,891, and for a family of 6, it is $104,751—all exclusive of business investment amounts.

 Key documents include: